 What human traits are most important to create a positive future, and why?

-“The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts,” is a famous quote by the philosopher Bertrand Russell that also tackles uncertainty.
+“The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts,” is a famous quote by the philosopher Bertrand Russell that tackles uncertainty.
 Still, society thinks of doubt as something negative.
 Why?

 The desire to be sure is popular, but it also indicates closed-mindedness and an inability to learn — whether about COVID-19, future options, or the roads we might travel as we emerge from this crisis.
 Doubt, on the other hand, is not well-liked; it has a bad reputation.
-Doubt, and its synonyms — uncertainty, wonder, and skepticism — make people apprehensive, even fearful.
+Doubt and its synonyms — uncertainty, wonder, and skepticism — make people apprehensive, even fearful.
 Doubt is not disapproval, and it is not approval; it is a maybe.
 Uncertainty doesn’t say yes and doesn’t say no. Doubt doesn’t reject; it questions.
-Consider questions like: What else might I do to stay safe and healthy?
+Consider What else I might do to stay safe and healthy?
 How might I look at information today given there is so much, and it often changes?
 What practices (maybe even new habits) might I put in place to keep my head and heart open during uncertainty?
 What are the possibilities for how I might live my life once the crisis ends?
 What might my “new normal be, and not be?”
 If the wonder of doubt could become widespread, maybe so would uncertainty.
 And maybe positive uncertainty would become the norm, and anyone could learn new tricks.

 Putting first things first means organizing and executing around your priorities.
 It is living and being driven by the principles you value most, not by the agendas and forces surrounding you.